Malwine/hc_homework/terraform-getting-started.md

 ## Destroy infrastructure

-Finally, you may destroy the infrastructure.
+To destroy the infrastructure use the `destroy` command.

 ```shell
 $ terraform destroy